-Worry and sadness are part of human condition and life.
-Our life consists of series of moments and emotions.
-There are two extreme moments the joy, happiness that fills our heart with smile and other peak is series of darkness that plunge us in worry and sadness.
-In between all this is real life: the highs, the lows, the mundane and boring, the sweetness, and light.
-It is in these times that the believer must try to establish a connection to God.
+Worry and sadness are part of the human condition and life.
+Our life consists of a series of moments and emotions.
+There are two extreme moments: the joy and happiness that fills our heart with a smile and the other peak, a series of darkness that plunges us into worry and sadness.
+Between all this is real life: the highs, the lows, the mundane and boring, the sweetness and light.
+In these times, the believer must establish a connection to God.

 The believer must be honest and strong in his/her faith.
-When the happiness and joy of life fills our mind and heart we must not forget that is a blessing from Allah, equally when we are faced with worry and sadness we must understand that this too from God, even though at first glance we may not see the blessing.
+When the happiness and joy of life fill our mind and heart, we must not forget that it is a blessing from Allah; equally, when we are faced with worry and sadness, we must understand that this too from God, even though at first glance we may not see the blessing.

-ALLAH is the Most Wise and the Most Just.
-Whatever condition we faced, and no matter what we are forced to confront, it is imperative that we open our eyes to the fact that God knows the best that what is good for us.
-Though we shy away from facing our worries and fear, it may be that we hate a thing that is good for us and desire something that can only lead to ruin and damnation.
+ALLAH is the Wisest and the Most Just.
+Whatever condition we face, and no matter what we are forced to confront, we must open our eyes to the fact that God knows best what is good for us.
+Though we shy away from facing our worries and fear, we may hate something good for us and desire something that can only lead to ruin and damnation.

-The life of this world was planned by our Creator to maximize our chances of living a blissful life in the Hereafter.
-When we face trials, they help us grow and mature into human beings who are able to function effortlessly in this transient world.
+Our Creator planned the life of this world to maximize our chances of living a blissful life in the Hereafter.
+When we face trials, they help us grow and mature into human beings who can function effortlessly in this transient world.

-In times of sorrow and stress, contemplating the names of God can bring great relief.
+In times of sorrow and stress, contemplating the names of Allah can bring great relief.
 It can also help us focus on being calm and patient.
-It is important to understand that although the believer is encouraged not to thrash about in grief and anguish or to complain about the stresses and problems, he is allowed to turn to God and supplicate to Him and to ask Him for relief.
+It is important to understand that although the believer is encouraged not to thrash about in grief and anguish or to complain about the stresses and problems, he is allowed to turn to God and supplicate to Him and to ask Him for relief from sadness.

 Human beings are frail.
-Our tears fall, our hearts break and the pain is sometimes almost intolerable.
+Our tears fall, our hearts break, and the pain is sometimes almost intolerable.
 Even the prophets, whose connection to ALLAH was unbreakable, felt their hearts constrict in fear or pain.
-They too turned their faces to God and begged for relief.
-However, their complaints were surrounded with pure patience and pure acceptance of whatever fate God had decreed.
+They, too, turned their faces to God and begged for relief.
+However, their complaints were surrounded by pure patience and acceptance of whatever fate God had decreed.

-When Prophet Jacob despaired of ever seeing his sons he turned to God, asked for his help and.
+When Prophet Jacob despaired of ever seeing his sons, he turned to God and asked for his help.
 He knew very well that God loves those who are patient.

 Patience means accepting what is not in our control.
-In times of stress and difficulty surrender yourselves to the will of God then you will find relief beyond measure.
+In times of sadness and difficulty, surrender yourselves to the will of God then you will find relief beyond measure.

 This does not mean that we sit back and let life pass by.
 No!
-It means that we struggle to please God in all matters of our life.
+It means that we struggle to please God in sadness and all life matters.

-However, when things don’t go the way we wanted, even when it seems that fears and worries are pushing us down, we accept what God has decreed and continue to strive to please Him.
-Being patient is hard work; it does not always come naturally or easily.
-Prophet Muhammad (pbuh), said,
+However, when things don’t go as we want, even when it seems that fears and sadness are pushing us down, we accept what God has decreed and continue striving to please Him.
+Patience is hard work; it does not always come naturally or easily.
+Prophet Muhammad (PBUH) said,

-“Whoever tries to be patient then God will help him to be patient.”
+“Whoever tries to be patient, God will help him be patient.”

 Patience is a key to Paradise.
-So we should practice patience at times when everything seems impossible because it is the only way of relief and happiness.
-No one in this world can help us except God so we should try our best to please God.
+So we should practice patience when you their is sadness and everything seems impossible because it is the only way to relief and happiness.
+No one can help us except God, so we should try our best to please God.